xiaozhuoya/learn-python/README.md

 # learn-python
-python learns from 0 to 1
+Python learns from 0 to 1